State your case: how to write a campaign briefing

 - Make sure everything is spelt correctly and always ask someone else to check it through when you have finished.

-The area which includes the estate has a higher proportion of children in the population (22.4%) than in Brighton & Hove as a whole (16.6%).
-[Figures from the 1991 census]
+- The area has a higher proportion of children in the population (22.4%) than in Brighton & Hove as a whole (16.6%).
+[Figures from the 2011 census, accessed from Brighton and Hove Connected].

 Although census figures show a relatively high level of car ownership in the local area, our own survey has revealed that on the estate itself, most households (55%) do not have access to a car.
-[BETA survey, September 2008]
+[BTA survey, September 2018]

 Traffic and traffic calming